mostafatahoon/Inflow/README.md

 - View and check appointments for each day
 - Access and update doctor's profile
 - Write notes for each patient
 - Search for specific patients
+- View a patient's previous appointments
+- Add notes to specific patient
  ## Installation
 1. Clone the repository:  git clone https://github.com/your-repo-link.git>
 2. Open the project in your preferred IDE.